MajaK02/Discover_Polska/README.md

 - Reflection: In terms of debugging, copilot, Chrome Devtool AI and perpelxity.Ai were all utilised to find and explain errors while offering reasonable solutions.
 For example, as mentionned in th testign section, for the Lighthouse score, AI offerred to explain what their feedback meant and how it could improved to increase the best practice scores.
 Likewise, any errors appearing within VS code could be explained using copilot.
 This was a very informative learning experience, as I learned common bugs or how to debug relevent issues as I went along.
 - AI's solutions were often very reasonable, simplifing complex issues/ concepts and making it understandable to a novice developer.
 Additionally, most of the solutions it suggested made it accessible to any other developer who may be working on the project in the future.

+#### Issues and Bugs
+One of the key issue during development was Heroku deployment.
+Repeatedly an error would pop up when the project was deployed, regarding static files.
+Having troubleshooted using copilot, ensured all the files were in place by going back to the Code Star blog walkthrough from Code Institute, the error was resolved by installing the psycopg2-binary package rather than the psycopg2 package.

 ### Performance & UX Optimization
 - Reflection: Admittedly, I think UX optimisation and overall aesthetic were the areas in which AI was utilised most heavily.
 I had a lot of ideas and expectations on how I wanted the blog to look but lacked the knowledge of completing this.
 I used perplexity AI to initally provide some prospective color palettes to provide the blog vibe I wanted to go for alongside some support in Bootstrap styling.
 I had some issues with ensuring the blog was responsive across device sizes initially, with my posts aligning underneath each other on mobile.
 Copilot suggested small alterations which made the blog look professional and resonated with users through it's clean look and responsiveness.